illescasDaniel/Var-ReadOnly/README.md

 cout << daniel.getName() << endl;
 ```

-**Note**: by default constructors are private, hence you can only declare variables inside a friend class.
+**Note**: by default constructors are private, hence you can only declare Var or ReadOnly objects inside a friend class.